Understanding the demand for intelligent data management

 b.
 The pain points of the 3 C’s: Cost, Complexity and Capability

-These 3 C’s continue to be why people in data centres are unhappy with solutions from other vendors.
+These 3 C’s continue to be why people in data centers are unhappy with solutions from other vendors.
 Broadly speaking, these are excessive costs, unnecessary complexity and a lack of capability, which manifests as the speed of backup, the speed of restoration or instant mounting to a virtual machine image.
 These three major criteria will continue to dominate the reasons why organizations augment or fully replace their backup solution.
 In 2019, enterprises across industries should focus on Intelligent Data Management to analyze and glean insights from data around us, while ensuring moving away from legacy systems to best meet the needs of tomorrow.

 Article by Shaun McLagan, Director, Senior Vice President, Asia Pacific and Japan at Veeam Software